- 6 min read

 Employees prefer in-house work

 In-house development also appears to be preferred by developers.
-JetBrains data (2019) indicates 67% of Python developer respondents reported they were full-time employed.
-Only 5% identified as freelancers.
+JetBrains data (2021) indicates that 62% of Python developer respondents reported full-time employment.
+Only 6% identified as freelancers.

 Outsource to the East

 Market data and logic suggest outstaffing.
-Outsourcing your Python developer needs to a software development company provides you the benefits of in-house development while relieving you of its burdens — time and money.
+Hiring Django developers with a software development company provides you the benefits of in-house development while relieving you of its burdens — time and money.

 The outsourcing market, already well developed in the US, is expanding globally.